melontini/bootloader-unlock-wall-of-shame/brands/xiaomi/README.md

 If [xiaomiui.net][global-requirements] is to be believed, the requirements for the Community App request are as follows:
 * Your Mi Account has been active for more than 30 days.
 * Xiaomi Community App version 5.3.31 or above.
 * You can only unlock the bootloader of 3 devices per year with your account.
+(After January 1, 2025, this limit will be changed to 1 device per year, *how cool is that?*)

 And it gets even better!
 As people have found it the hard way [in the xda forums][community-app-cap], there is a cap on the amount of people who can request per day inside the Community App, and it gets filled pretty much instantly, so your only chance to make a successful request there is if you get lucky spamming the request at midnight, Beijing time (or whatever that is in your timezone).